-After completion of the Volumetric analysis practical course, the student will be able to:
+After completion of the Volumetric analysis practical course, the student will have the ability to:

 COC1.
-Describe the acidimetry and alkalimetry titrations in which how given solutions are estimated
+Gain knowledge on the acidimetry and alkalimetry titrations in which how given solutions are estimated

 COC2.
 Get awareness on the iodometry titrations in which how given compounds are estimated